farhan-439/ml_competition/README.md

   - Perspective distortions (distortion scale of 0.25 with 30% probability)
   - Gaussian blur (kernel size 3, sigma 0.1-2.0)

-The augmentation strategy was crucial for preventing overfitting on the relatively small dataset and improving model generalization to unseen images.
+The augmentation strategy was crucial for improving model generalization and accuracy to unseen images.

 ### Model Architecture: ImprovedResNet34Siamese